Leading costume brand ‘dresses up’ their campaign strategy to drive awareness and consideration

 The campaign outperformed against benchmarks for return on ad spend

 By leveraging new video formats, Rubie’s ultimately exceeded their campaign goals.

 Across all sponsored ads, the brand’s return on advertising spend (ROAS) was 358% higher than the category benchmark.1 For the video ads run through Amazon DSP, Rubie’s achieved a 50% increase on ROAS versus standard display campaigns.2

-These results are not surprising given the video completion rate was over 70%, with cost per thousand impressions (CPM) 42% lower than the category benchmark.3 By ensuring the ads appeared on premium placements off Amazon, viewability rates were at 67% versus the format benchmark at the time of 60%.4
+These results are not surprising given the video completion rate was over 70%, with cost per thousand impressions (CPM) 42% lower than the category benchmark.3 By ensuring the ads appeared on premium placements wherever customers spent their time, viewability rates were at 67% versus the format benchmark at the time of 60%.4

 1-4 Amazon internal, Spain, 2020-2021